Placement offers must be supported by payment by direct transfer to the following account:

 Fees and Cancellations

-Course fees are required in advance and in full on a semester by semester basis.
-Semesters 1 and 2 commence March and August respectively.
-However in order to assist students, fees may be paid on a term by term basis in advance.
+Course fees are required in advance and in full on a term by term basis.
 Late payment (except in exceptional circumstances) will attract additional charges.
 Applications to attend a second class on a sessional basis may be considered for currently enrolled students.

 Payment: Cash deposit or direct transfer is required by 7 days prior to the commencement of each term.
-Instructions for payment are on the Enrolment page, please provide confirmation of payment by email.
+Instructions for payment are on the Application page, please provide confirmation of payment by email.

-Materials costs are not covered in the tuition fees, and must be paid prior to commencement terms (excluding Thursday beginners classes.)
+Materials costs are not covered in the tuition fees, and must be paid prior to commencement terms.

 The $70 utilities and materials levy is paid on a term by term basis.
 This is a levy, it is not a purchase.
 It is a fee which provides access to the variety of necessary items (clay for example) and equipment which are used in the processes of production (as opposed to final stage materials such as Silicone rubber and bronze, which are examples of items that are not covered by the levy.)